Towards Reliable Benchmarking: A Contamination Free, Controllable Evaluation Framework for Multi-step LLM Function Calling: Related Work

+Other work has focused on the rigor and logical validity of this reasoning.
+For example, FOLIO \citep{han-etal-2024-folio} and Multi-LogiEval \citep{patel-etal-2024-multi} evaluate complex multi-step logical reasoning using first-order logic.

+Despite these advances, the robustness of their multi-step reasoning capabilities remains unclear when models are required to interact with external tools.

+\paragraph{Code Generation and Reasoning} The ability to use tools is fundamentally linked to a model's ability to reason about code execution.
+This foundational capability has been evaluated by recent benchmarks \citep{gu2024cruxeval, chen2025reasoning}.
+While these benchmarks focus on reasoning about code, our work evaluates the applied task of using code as black-box external tools.

 \paragraph{Function Calling in LLMs} Models such as ToolLLM \citep{qin2024toolllm}, Gorilla \citep{patil2024gorilla}, and ToolACE \citep{liu2025toolace} highlight the importance of equipping LLMs with access to vast API collections to tackle real-world use cases.
-Tool-Planner \citep{liu2025toolplanner} and ToolDial \citep{shim2025tooldial} further extend these capabilities by incorporating planning and multi-turn dialogue for more sophisticated tool-use by using LLMs' multi-step reasoning capabilities.
+Tool-Planner \citep{liu2025toolplanner}, ToolDial \citep{shim2025tooldial}, HammerBench \citep{wang-etal-2025-hammerbench} further extend these capabilities by incorporating planning and multi-turn dialogue for more sophisticated tool-use by using LLMs' multi-step reasoning capabilities.
 Meanwhile, LongFuncEval \citep{kate2025longfunceval} and ComplexFuncBench \citep{zhong2025complexfuncbench} focus on evaluating LLMs’ ability to handle long-context and multi-step function calling scenarios.
 Despite these advances, the evaluation datasets used often lack generality and controllability, limiting their utility for systematic analysis.

 \paragraph{Contamination and Robustness in Evaluation} Robustness and contamination issues in benchmark construction pose significant challenges.
 Datasets such as \citep{mirzadeh2025gsmsymbolic,shojaee2025illusion} have addressed the limitations of LLM reasoning evaluation due to dataset contamination or task leakage, e.g., when the LLM training set includes a specific tool or task included in the test set. \citet{han2025search} have shown data contamination can happen during web search tool-use.

+\citet{white2025livebench} have introduced LiveBench, a contamination-limited benchmark that is refreshed regularly and spans multiple domains such as math, reasoning, and instruction following tasks.

 Though these studies emphasize the importance of creating bias-free and contamination-free tasks, they do not specifically address the challenges in multi-step function calling scenarios.
 In contrast, our work seeks to bridge this gap by offering a principled, automated framework for function set and task generation, supporting controlled stress-testing and robust analysis of TaLM capabilities.